Best 308 AR Scopes

 What is the Best AR-10/AR 308 Scope?
 Part 1 – The Search

 The internet is an interesting thing.
 People and search engines both often seek absolute answers.
 Everyone is looking for the “Best” something.
-Example list below is what shooters are hoping to find on this page.
+The example list below is what shooters are hoping to find on this page.

 - Vortex Optics Viper 6.5-20×50